SharmaRamesh/ramesh-website/src/pages/articles/2018-10-18---Upgraded-to-Gatsby-v2/index.md

 tags:
   - 'Gatsby'
   - 'Web Development'
-description: 'Original Gatsby Starter content -not mine!
+description: 'Original Gatsby Starter content - not mine!
 This starter has been forked and upgraded to Gatsby v2'
 featuredImage: './jonathan-pease-83071-unsplash.jpg'
 ---